KentuckyFriedTofu/kentuckyfriedtofu.github.io.bak2/index.md

 {: refdef}
 *Photo by Alberto Vargas*

-My research interest include mobile web usability, digital privacy, and more.
+My research interests include mobile web usability, digital privacy, and more.
 I've written a number of [publications and presentations](cv.html), including the books, [*Usability and the Mobile Web*](http://www.worldcat.org/oclc/937668047) and [*Podcasting: A Practical Guide for Librarians*](http://www.worldcat.org/oclc/1259038141).

 I oversee the City Tech library's Multimedia Resource Center, the media collection, and website.